DebabrataNayak-git/Xylophone-App/README.md

 This exciting project invites you to build a fully-fledged xylophone app using the power of iOS development.
 This project offers a fun and engaging way to learn valuable skills while creating something truly unique.

-Tools: Xcode
-Language: Swift
-Technique: UIKit, Cocoa Touch, AV Foundation, AutoLayout
+Tools & Technique: Xcode, Swift, UIKit, Cocoa Touch, AV Foundation, AutoLayout

 What You'll Build: